 Rookie Seller Mistake #1: Believing Houses Sell Themselves

 I can’t tell you how much I cringe when I hear people say that selling a house is just about putting it on MLS.
 That’s just simply not true.
-Houses and condos sell for maximum $$$$ for 3 reasons: 1 – It’s priced right.
-2 – It “shows” well online and offline (which means professional photography, a clean home and staging).
+A house or condo sells for maximum $$$$ for 3 reasons: 1 – It’s priced right.
+2 – It “shows” well online and offline (which means professional photography, a clean home, and staging).
 3 – It’s marketed to the people who are most likely to buy it (and not just the neighbours).
 Make sure to read 3 Reasons Your House Isn’t Selling.

 Rookie Seller Mistake #3: Staying at Home During Showings

 While you may have the best of intentions, the reality is that going through a home while the owner is home is awkward.
 Buyers are embarrassed to look around, and most tend to try to get out of the house as fast as possible (and that’s not going to help you sell your home).

 Rookie Mistake #4: Playing Games and Getting Greedy

 Sorry to burst your bubble, but bidding wars are not a guarantee, even in Toronto’s hot real estate market.
 Whether or not you get a bidding war is dependent on price, competition, location, timing and a whole lot of other factors.
 You can read about them in our blog: Should I Price my House for a Bidding War.

 Rookie Seller Mistake #5: Not Making your Bed Every Day